realpython/python-guide/docs/scenarios/gui.rst

 interaction design and rapid prototyping, while making your code reusable and deployable.

-Kivy is written in Python, based on OpenGL and supports different input devices such as: Mouse, Dual Mouse, TUIO, WiiMote, WM_TOUCH, HIDtouch, Apple's products and so on.
+Kivy is written in Python, based on OpenGL, and supports different input devices such as: Mouse, Dual Mouse, TUIO, WiiMote, WM_TOUCH, HIDtouch, Apple's products, and so on.

 Kivy is actively being developed by a community and is free to use.
 It operates